N3b3x/hf-tmc5160-driver/docs/api_reference.md

 ## Register Access Types

 All TMC5160 registers have specific access types (Read-Only, Write-Only, Read-Write, or Read-Write with Clear behavior).
-See the [Register Access Table](register_access_table.md) for a complete reference.
+See the [Register Access Types and Special Behaviors](special_features_register_access.md) for a complete reference.

 The driver provides compile-time utilities to check register access types: